isaacvando/cookrender/README.md

 ![Demo](demo.gif)

+To render all files in your workspace, run the **.cook: render all files in workspace** command.

 To turn on inline quantities for ingredients place `"cookrender.enableInlineIngredientQuanitites": true` in your user settings.json file.
 The same can be done for cookware.

 Check out [cooklang.org](https://cooklang.org) for more information.